 Instead, he grabs my face and turns me to meet his gaze, his light purple eyes holding mine, and I can’t help but smile.
 I think he sees me, and the look of horror on his face as he realizes that I’m not an animal is priceless.

-I turn back to my compute and start to speak into it again.
+I turn back to my computer and start to speak into it again.
 “No one understands me.
 I’m building a translator.
 Help me?
 They keep me in here.
 I’m cold, hungry, and getting weak in here.”
-I speak English to my computer, it translates I think most the words, but I think it changed a few.
+I speak English to my computer, it translates I think some of the words, but I think it changed a few or didn’t know many.
 I hit for it to talk the translated version, listening to how it is pronounced so that I can learn for myself.
-If this is my new reality, I’m not going half ass it.
+If this is my new reality, I’m not going half-ass it.

-“It’s no good, they won’t come.
+“It’s no good; they won’t come.
 I’m sorry if I bother you, but I’ve been in here for a while now.
-And I just need to try.
-They kidnapped me from my planet, and treat me like a slave or an animal.
+And I need to try.
+They kidnapped me from my planet and treat me like an animal.
 Are you one of them?”
 I say all at once into my translator.
 No point in breaking up my sentences, and have my computer translate it for him.

 He rushes back down crouches on his knees next to me.